manprinsen/uptime-kuma-agent/README.md

-# uptime-kuma-agent
+# uptime-kuma-agent on non-embedded system

 ## Project Setup and Usage

-This document provides instructions for setting up and using the Python project.
-The project involves pinging an ISP and sending the results to a specified base URL.
+This document provides instructions for setting up and using the program.py script.
+The script involves pinging an ISP and sending the results to a specified base URL.

 ### Prerequisites